 - Undergoes review by experienced developers.

 - Avoids very complex logic and use cases.
+Keep Extensions small in size and with few Nodes, for example, fewer than 20.

 - Is tested both independently and in Flows before production rollout.